 The last and the most important step is to “taste” this nice lemon cayenne pepper detox drink.

-As I mentioned at the beginning of this page, you can find it at any local store.
 As it is mostly used in its powder form; I think it could be difficult for you to prepare the fresh one with your hands.
-You can also find the cayenne powder at the local store.

 However, as the pharmaceutical machinery has moved forward; it has come out with the extract of the cayenne pepper for diabetes control purposes (i.e. in doses that help a diabetic as mentioned above).